 2. Pick a bank that will pay you (not the other way around)

 Many banks make a substantial profit by charging their customers chequing fees, minimum balance fees, ATM fees and overdraft fees.
 You do not have to suffer these expenses.
-There are many banks that forego most of these types of fees — and sometimes even pay you interest for having an account.
-Most of them will be local banks.
+There are many banks in Canada that not only have FREE bank accounts, but also offer financial incentives for joining and sometimes even have relatively high-interest savings accounts.
+Find these banks and stop paying $15 a month for a bank account just because you’ve been with them your whole life.

 3. Get your hair styled or cut at a beauty school